Net zero targets

 - Separate reduction & removal targets – Switzerland specifies separate emission reduction and removal targets.
 In its LTS, Switzerland outlines indicative targets for emissions removal needs per sector for 2050.

-- Review process – Switzerland provides no information on its intention to establish a review cycle for its net zero and intermediate targets.
-If the Climate Protection Act passes in June 2023, the Federal Council will have to submit timely proposals to the Federal Assembly for the implementation of the objectives of the net zero target in at least three predefined review cycles (2025–2030; 2031–2040; 2041–2050)
+- Review process – The Climate Protection Act mandates the Federal Council to submit timely proposals to the Federal Assembly for the implementation of the objectives of the net zero target in at least three predefined review cycles (2025-2030; 2031-2040; 2041-2050).

 Transparency